Cannabis enthusiast and student of the art of solventless extraction

 Manual presses tend to be on the smaller side of the different kinds of presses, and therefore are mostly used for pressing personal use amounts at home.
 They also aren’t capable of reaching the total pressure of an automated type of press.

 Upsides: “Feel” the press, small footprint and easy to transport, entry-level costs

-Drawback: Not efficient to press large amounts of material, limited pressure capabilities.
+Downsides: Not efficient to press large amounts of material, limited pressure capabilities

-Bonus tip: keep the press in a well-lit and clutter-free area.
-Our hand-free light makes manual pressing safer and more convenient.
+Bonus Tip: Operate your rosin press in a well-lit area.
+Our hands-free light makes pressing rosin easier to enjoy.